nbousselham/tractusx/coreservices/partsrelationshipservice/connector/README.md

 1. The `complete` callback is triggered asynchronously when results are ready.
 In this case `test-document-3` indicates a further call to retrieve `test-document-4` from `provider2` is required.
 1. Another request is sent to `provider2`
 1. The `JobOrchestrator` identifies that no further requests are required and advances the job status to `TRANSFERS_FINISHED`
-1. All partial results are aggregated by the `TransferProcessFileHandler` and stored in the destination folder.
+1. All partial results are aggregated by the `TransferProcessFileHandler` and stored in the destination file.
 The job state advances to `COMPLETED`.
 1. The client has been polling the consumer connector for the status of the job.
-Now this is `COMPLETED` so results are accessible in the destination folder.
+Now this is `COMPLETED` so the aggregated result is ready for the consumer to be retrieved.

 Please refer to [Confluence](https://confluence.catena-x.net/display/ARTI/MTPDC+EDC+Orchestration) for more details on the orchestration logic.